Search

 Inclusive Decision Making

 When the fundamental hypothesis is practiced alongside the fair process concepts resulting in inclusive decision-making, it is easy to wholeheartedly live “A Way of Being” for those who genuinely believe in restorative practices.
-How would you identify yourself “A Way of Being?”
+Where are you on the restorative practices continuum of living your life as “A Way of Being?”

 Sources